-My Musings on the Power of Gratitude + 3 Tips for Gratitude Journaling
+My Musings on the Power of Gratitude + Tips & Prompts for Gratitude Journaling

 I have used my journal for many things during the past four decades.
 One of the enduring elements of my journaling is that it is intricately linked with my gratitude practice.
 My journal is filled with expressions of gratitude for things, people, experiences and more.
 I give thanks for the challenges too and try to gain learning and insights from the difficult and painful aspects of life.
 In fact, I credit my abiding devotion to giving thanks as a key part of my own personal well-being and resilience.
 There have been times in my life where I have felt that gratitude itself is keeping me tethered to optimism and hope, even when times have felt hopeless or overwhelming.
 In other words, I have grown to appreciate that gratitude is good medicine for living a healthy, resilient and positive life.

 In addition to journaling my gratitude, I also start and end each day with giving thanks.
 In the morning, I say “thank you for this new day before me.”
 Before going to sleep, I take a few minutes to bring into my mind, body and heart all the things I am grateful for from the day that is ending.

 Gratitude is part of my relationships too.
 I thank my husband each day for all he does in our family.
 I thank him for loving me.
 I thank him for being a wonderful father to our two sons.
 I thank our teen boys for the ways they contribute in our family, I thank them when they say something kind to one another (in part to counter some of the harsher things they can say as brothers!).
 I have learned that what we focus on grows.
 When our focus is on giving thanks and being grateful, I really believe that it changes us on a cellular level.
 We live with a different vibrational frequency when gratitude is present.